simprov/simprov/README.md

 # SIMProv

-A library for capturing and using provenance in client-side interactive Web applications
+A library for capturing and using provenance in client-side interactive Web applications.
+More details about this can be found in the [paper](http://www.cis.umassd.edu/~dkoop/pubs/simprov.pdf):

+*Enhancing web-based analytics applications through provenance.*
+A. Camisetty, C. Chandurkar, M. Sun, and D. Koop.
+IEEE Trans.
+Vis.
+Comp.
+Graph.
+(Proc. of IEEE VIS 2018).
+To appear.

 # Installation instructions
 1. Clone the repository